-McWane Science Center’s mission is to “change lives through science and wonder.”
+McWane Science Center’s mission is to “spark wonder and curiosity about our world though hands-on science.”
 To accomplish this mission, McWane Science Center combines our unique assets to create unique, hands-on, science-learning experiences that parents and teachers value and kids love.

 McWane Science Center has welcomed millions of visitors since opening its doors.
 Explorers — from ages 1 to 100 — flock year-round to see, to hear, to touch and to experience the wonder of science in one of the South’s most unique venues.